On quantum separation of variables beyond fundamental representations: New SoV bases and complete spectrum characterization

 We have now to prove the reverse statement that any solution of this system of equations $\{x_{1},...,x_{\mathsf{N}}\}\in D_{\mathsf{T}^{(K)}}$ indeed define through the polynomial interpolation formula $(\ref{Poly-F-t})$ a transfer matrix eigenvalue.
 The very existence of the SoV basis, for almost any value of the inhomogeneities, has as a direct consequence that the spectrum of all transfer matrices $\mathsf{T}^{(K|2s_{n})}$ is simple.
 All these fused transfer matrices being polynomials in the transfer matrix it implies (otherwise we get an immediate contradiction) that $\mathsf{T}^{(K)}(\lambda )$ has simple spectrum and it is diagonalizable.
 Indeed, the Proposition 2.5 of our first paper \cite{MaiN18} applies here too.
-So that there exists $d_{\{s_{n}\}}$ different eigenvalues $t(\lambda )\in \Sigma _{\mathsf{T}^{(K)}}$, i.e. they are in the same number of the dimension of the representation.
+So that there exists $d_{\{s_{n}\}}$ different eigenvalues $t(\lambda )\in \Sigma _{\mathsf{T}^{(K)}}$, i.e. a number equal to the dimension of the representation.